-You don’t get active noise cancellation or a wireless charging case, but you do get great passive noise isolation thanks to that great fit, and IP56 protection from dust and water.
+You don’t get active noise cancellation or a wireless charging case, but thedo give you great passive noise isolation thanks to that great fit and IP56 protection from dust and water.
 We think these are reasonable trade-offs given the $70 you’ll save over buying the AirPods Pro.
 But those who don’t love that boom need not apply.

-So there you have it.
-If you’re looking for AirPods Pro alternatives, we highly recommend any of these true wireless earbuds.
-None of them will give you features like hands-free Siri or Apple’s super-easy pairing procedure, but we think they deliver features and value that make them worthy of your consideration.
-You might even save some money,
+Any one of the wireless earbuds on this list will make for an excellent alternative to AirPods Pro.
+None of them will give you features like hands-free Siri or Apple’s super-easy pairing feature, but we think they deliver features and value that make them worthy of your consideration.
+They might even save you some money.

 - The best true wireless earbuds for 2021